kaist-avelab/K-Radar/readme.md

   <img src = "./docs/imgs/readme_logo.png" width="60%">
 </p>

-`KAIST-Radar (K-Radar)` (provided by ['AVELab'](http://ave.kaist.ac.kr/)) is a novel large-scale object detection dataset and benchmark that contains 35K frames of 4D Radar tensor (4DRT) data with power measurements along the Doppler, range, azimuth, and elevation dimensions, together with carefully annotated 3D bounding box labels of objects on the roads.
+`KAIST-Radar (K-Radar)` (provided by ['AVELab'](http://ave.kaist.ac.kr/)) is a novel large-scale object detection dataset and benchmark that contains 35K frames of 4D radar tensor (4DRT) data with power measurements along the Doppler, range, azimuth, and elevation dimensions, together with carefully annotated 3D bounding box labels of objects on the roads.
 K-Radar includes challenging driving conditions such as adverse weathers (fog, rain, and snow) on various road structures (urban, suburban roads, alleyways, and highways).
 In addition to the 4DRT, we provide auxiliary measurements from carefully calibrated high-resolution Lidars, surround stereo cameras, and RTK-GPS.
 This repository provides the `K-Radar` dataset, annotation tool for 3d bounding boxes, and the visualization tool for showing the inference results and calibrating the sensors.

 ![image](./docs/imgs/kradar_examples.png)

 The URLs listed below are useful for using the K-Radar dataset and benchmark:
 * <a href="https://arxiv.org/abs/2206.08171"> K-Radar paper and appendix </a>
-* <a href="https://arxiv.org/abs/2303.06342"> 4D Radar object detection network of input with various density </a>
+* <a href="https://arxiv.org/abs/2303.06342"> 4D radar object detection network of input with various density </a>
-* <a href="https://arxiv.org/abs/2310.17659"> Enhanced network for 4D Radar using two-stage pre-processing </a>
+* <a href="https://arxiv.org/abs/2310.17659"> Enhanced network for 4D radar using two-stage pre-processing </a>
-* <a href="https://github.com/kaist-avelab/K-Radar_auto-labeling"> Repository of Auto-labeling for 4D Radar </a>
+* <a href="https://github.com/kaist-avelab/K-Radar_auto-labeling"> Repository of Auto-labeling for 4D radar </a>
-* <a href=""> Repository of Odometry for 4D Radar </a>
+* <a href=""> Repository of Odometry for 4D radar </a>
 * <a href="https://www.youtube.com/watch?v=TZh5i2eLp1k"> The video clip that shows each sensor measurement dynamically changing during driving under the heavy snow condition </a>
 * <a href="https://www.youtube.com/watch?v=ylG0USHCBpU"> The video clip that shows the 4D radar tensor & Lidar point cloud (LPC) calibration and annotation process </a>
 * <a href="https://www.youtube.com/watch?v=ILlBJJpm4_4"> The video clip that shows the annotation process in the absence of LPC measurements of objects  </a>